sepastian/voyant-docker/README.md

 # VoyantServer - Docker

+This image provides [VoyantServer](https://github.com/sgsinclair/VoyantServer) and lets you host your own version of http://voyant-tools.org.

 ## Running

 Fire up docker, map cotainer port 8080 to host port 8080.
-Voyant will be listening for requests on `http://localhost:8080`.

 ```
-$ docker run -d --name voyant -p 8080:8080 sepastian/voyant:2.2M2
+$ docker run -d --name voyant -p 8080:8080 sepastian/voyant:latest
 ```

+You can now access Voyant tools on your local machine at http://localhost:8080.

 ### Nginx

-Optionally, configure Nginx to pass on requests to your.server.com/voyant to voyant tools at http://localhost:8080.
+Next is an example configuration of Nginx to forward requests to your.server.com/voyant to http://localhost:8080.
+This may come in handy if you want to server Voyant tools to a broader public, on port 80 (HTTP) instead of port 8080 (which may be blocked by your firewall).

 Note: the path `/voyant` cannot be changed, because Tomcat has been configured to server the Voyant app there.
 You are free to substitute any valid URL for your.server.com.

 ```
-# /etc/nginx/sites-enabled/default
+# /etc/nginx/sites-enabled/default, normally a symlink to /etc/nginx/sites-available/default

 server {
   server_name your.server.com;